Skip to content

 Current Research:

-Ryan is interested in motor modules underlying the control of movement and the methods used to extract and quantify them, especially within stroke populations.
+Ryan is interested in the motor modules underlying movement control and the methods used to extract and quantify them, especially within stroke populations.

 Catherine Yunis